CheesyPudding/Jasper-Test-Docs/docs/index-test.md

   * Reply-To: @boards.trello.com, e.g. user+4d713bcb37a18a4697f+53e3d3ee31b131f05bf+8f1b94b27e@boards.trello.com

 **Request Another Confirmation**
-* You can request to have the confirmation email resent with the link below if you are not using Trello with an Atlassian.(https://trello.com/resendValidate)
+* You can request to have the confirmation email resent with [this link](https://trello.com/resendValidate) if you are not using Trello with Atlassian (Australian software company that develops products).